 Life & Culture in Wakatobi, Indonesia

 It’s not only nature that surprised me in Wakatobi, the people there and their culture are peculiar too.
-The food, the dance, their believes, everything is linked with nature and the challenge of live surrounded by water.
+The food, the dance, their believes, everything is linked with nature and the challenge of living surrounded by water.

 When I arrived in Wakatobi we were greeted with a traditional dance at Pantai Cemara Beach.
 The contrast of the pink clothes, the smile of the kids and the blue sea in the background were amazing.
 The cultural performance and the lovely smile from the locals set the mood of the trip.
 From that moment I knew I was going to have a wonderful time in the islands.

 The culture in Indonesia is diverse, and in Wakatobi you have the chance to meet the Bajo People, the sea gypsies of Indonesia.
 This tribe has been living in the sea for centuries.
-I visited one of the Bajo villages and it was unforgettable encounter.
+I visited one of the Bajo villages and it was an unforgettable encounter.
 Such a deep experience that made me wrote a post about the lesson I learned from the Bajo People.

 How to get to Wakatobi Islands and Marine National Park